 Ever hear of the snowball effect?

 When you start with something small, it snowballs, getting larger and larger and larger.
 That is what it is like when you start building momentum decluttering with the small things.

 Pick one area, one drawer, one shelf.
 It doesn’t have to be an entire room at one time.

 When you start small and gather your quick wins, in a week or two you will see some major wins.
-Pick areas you can declutter in 10 or 20 minutes or less.
+Pick areas you can declutter in 10 minutes or less.

 3 – Stop the inflow